I was ready to conquer Spain.

-Active listening requires more effort than passive listening, because it necessitates both undivided attention and active participation.
+Practicing active listening requires more effort than passive listening, because it necessitates both undivided attention and active participation.
 However, it may be harder work, but it’s also smarter work.
 You can learn more from five minutes of active listening than from an hour of passive listening.

 So, what’s active listening?
 Well, that depends on your learning style.